Ambridge, Pennsylvania: Old Economy Village

 Ambridge is the home of Old Economy Village, a National Historic Landmark administered by the Pennsylvania Historical and Museum Commission.
 The site interprets the Harmony Society, one of America's most successful 19th century Christian communal societies.
-Old Economy Village also provides public education and preservation of the Society's unique material culture.
+Old Economy Village also provides public education and preservation of the society's unique material culture.
 Founded by George Rapp, it was the third and final location of the Harmonites.
 Established in 1824, Old Economy - known to the Harmonites as "Ökonomie" - was founded upon German Pietism, which called for a higher level of purity within Christianity.
 Soon the Harmonites were not only known for their piety, but also for their production of wool, cotton, and silk.
 As a pioneer in the American silk industry, Economy became known as the American silk center in the 1830s and 1840s.
 Today, the site maintains seventeen carefully restored structures and gardens that were built between 1824 and 1830.
 The buildings reflect the unusual lifestyle of the organization, which, by the 1840s, was renowned for its economic success in textile production.
 The site also portrays the community's involvement with agricultural production, railroads, and oil.
 The recreated gardens encompass more than 2 acre, providing colorful 19th century flowers.
 The gardens' formal pathways, stone pavilion, and seasonal flowering hedges are among the striking features.
 Old Economy's buildings, grounds, library, archives, and 16,000 original artifacts are fused to create an interpretive facility for the Commonwealth.

 Education

-The town is served by the Ambridge Area School District.
-The town's high school is Ambridge Area High School.

-Students and citizens, are known by the locals as "Bridgers", which is also the name of the football team.
+Ambridge is served by the public Ambridge Area School District, which operates five schools: Economy, Highland and State Street elementary schools (grades PK–5); Ambridge Area Junior High School (grades 6–8), and Ambridge Area High School (grades 9–12).
+High school students may choose to attend the Beaver County Career and Technology Center for training in the construction and mechanical trades.

 Ambridge is also home to Trinity School for Ministry, an evangelical seminary in the Anglican tradition.